Shadow Priest DPS Azerite Traits/Powers and Armor — Battle for Azeroth (BfA) 8.2.5

 Middle Ring traits have a lesser impact on your DPS and they are all fairly close to one another.
 They are therefore not that likely to impact your decision of what piece of Azerite gear to wear.

 Overwhelming Power has the highest damage potential of all the Middle Ring traits, but has the downside of losing a stack whenever you take damage.
+This trait is extremely desirable, and often worth targeting for all types of content on your Shadow Priest.

 Heed My Call is a pretty good single-target trait which has an AoE component to it as well (albeit with a small range).